bbusenius/History-of-Guatemala-2nd-Grade/units/unit5/resources/guatemala_independence.md

 On September 15, 1821, important officials met at the Royal Palace in Guatemala City to discuss independence.
 After debating the issue, they held a vote.
 The declaration of independence was approved with 23 votes in favor and 7 votes against.

-**José Cecilio del Valle** wrote the "Act of Independence of Central America."
+**José Cecilio del Valle** was a key contributor to the "Act of Independence of Central America."
+While he played a significant role in drafting the document due to his legal expertise, the Act was a collaborative effort with multiple authors ("Varios autores").
 This important document announced that Central America was separating from the Spanish Empire.
 It was signed by representatives from the provinces of the Captaincy General of Guatemala.

 ## What Happened After?